Europe backs nuclear medicine for cancer that killed Steve Jobs

 In a Phase III clinical trial, results of which were reported in the New England Journal of Medicine in January, Lutathera reduced the risk of disease progression compared to standard care by 80 percent.

-That compares favorably with existing NETs drugs such as Novartis' Afinitor and Pfizer's Sutent.
+That compares favourably with existing NETs drugs such as Novartis' Afinitor and Pfizer's Sutent.